LICE-dev/swane/README.md

 A few of the analyses you can do with SWANe:
 * **3D T1w**: generates T13D NIFTI files to use as reference;
-* **3D Flair**: generates 3D Flair NIFTI files and perform linear registration to reference space;
+* **3D Flair**: generates 3D Flair NIFTI files and performs linear registration to reference space;
-* **2D Cor/Sag/Tra Flair**: generates 2D Flair NIFTI files and perform linear registration to reference space;
+* **2D Cor/Sag/Tra Flair**: generates 2D Flair NIFTI files and performs linear registration to reference space;
 * **Post-contrast 3D T1w**: generates post-contrast 3D T1w NIFTI files and perform linear registration to T13D reference space.
 * **FreeSurfer**: performs FreeSurfer cortical reconstruction and, if required, segmentation of the hippocampal substructures and the nuclei of the amygdala;
 * **FlaT1**: creates a junction and extension z-score map based on 3D T1w, 3D Flair and a mean template;